StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### List partitioning (since v3.1)

 [List Partitioning](./list_partitioning.md) is suitable for accelerating queries and efficiently managing data based on emurated values.
-It is especially useful for scenarios where a partition needs to include data with different values in a partition column.
-For example, if you frequently query and manage data based on countries and cities, you can use this partitioning method and select the `city` column as the partition column.
+It is especially useful for scenarios where a partition needs to include data with different values in a partitioning column.
+For example, if you frequently query and manage data based on countries and cities, you can use this partitioning method and select the `city` column as the partitioning column.
 In this case, one partition can contain data of various cities belonging to one country.

 StarRocks stores data in the corresponding partitions based on the explicit mapping of the predefined list of values for each partition.